Pinjasaur/tfc/README.md

 Redirects are capped at 20 and validity is based off the HTTP status code, Content-Type, and first few values of the response data.
 After completing, the statistics will be printed out.
+Valid text files found will be written to `files/`, which is created & wiped for you each time the script is started.

 ## Usage